ShaileshSridhar2403/Human-Activity-Extractor/README.md

 The `--gpu` flag tells the code whether to use the gpu configured on the system.
 If no gpu is found, falls back to cpu.

-The `--time_padding` flag sets the number of seconds of video to be added before and after a human detected segment
+The `--time_padding` flag sets the number of seconds of video to be added before and after a human detected segment.Default is 10

 The `--draw_boxes` flag determines whether the bounding boxes for the detections are to be included in the processed video